-Associations between hyponatraemia, volume depletion and the risk of falls in US hospitalised patients
+Associations between hyponatraemia, volume depletion and the risk of falls in US hospitalised patients A case-control study

 OBJECTIVE: We aimed to determine if abnormal laboratory values which may indicate volume depletion are associated with increased odds of experiencing a hospital-acquired fall.

 DESIGN: Matched case-control study.

 SETTING: Four hospitals located in the Southeast USA.